lopes-gustavodossantos/Challenge_2_Internship/README.md

 >
 >For testing in emulator we use: Android 13 (Tiramisu) and Pixel 7 Pro as virtual device.

->At the end of this file you will be able to see some images of the Project.

 <br> **Authors:**
 >Gustavo dos Santos Lopes